RetroDECK/ES-DE/USERGUIDE-DEV.md

 Be aware that although folders can have most of the metadata values set, the filters are only applied to files (this is also true for the game name text filter).
 So if you for example set a filter to only display your favorite games, any folder that contains a favorite game will be displayed, and other folders which are themselves marked as favorites but that do not contain any favorite games will be hidden.

 The filters are always applied for the complete game system, including all folder content.

+Note that the game name filter is case insensitive.

 ### Add/remove games to this collection